dmoul/dmoul.github.io/papers-presentations/papers-presentations.md

 * *There is a trend toward mass customization and shorter product lifecycles, with more embedded software, and more complex connected products.
 At the same time it's necessary to adhere to increasing safety standards, compliance and regulations.*

 [*Visual Definition in the Requirements Lifecycle: A Conceptual Framework*](./files/RDM-2031-Visual-Definition-in-Requirements-Lifecycle-Concept-Framework-2012-06.pdf) by Daniel Moul.
 Innovate2012 conference.
 June 2012.
+Original version co-authored with Andy Berner and presented at an IBM Academy of Technology conference.

 * *This session provides a framework for evaluating the best uses of text and various visual notations in the requirements process.
 Presenters highlight this in reference to IBM Rational Requirements Composer, application simulation tools such as iRise, and UML/SysML modeling.*